 Applied Lesson Registration for Undeclared Students Intending to be Music Majors

-Students who have been accepted as music majors by successful audition, but who cannot enter the Hixson-Lied College of Fine and Performing Arts for other academic reasons, will be allowed to register for applied music lessons during their first academic semester at UNL as if they were a major, that is, for two credit hours using the major applied course number.
-Advising appropriate to each such student's intended major will be provided in the School of Music during the first semester only.
-In subsequent semesters, undeclared students remaining under the supervision of the Explore Center who want to register for applied music lessons must register for one credit hour only, using the alpha-prefix course designation for non majors (MUNM).
-If these students become eligible to enter the College at a later date, they will need to audition again to determine their applied standing.
+Students who have been accepted as music majors by successful audition, but who cannot enter the Hixson-Lied College of Fine and Performing Arts for other academic reasons, may register for 2-credit major applied music lessons during their first academic semester at UNL.
+Advising will be provided in the School of Music during the first semester only.
+In subsequent semesters, these students must register for one credit only, using the MUNM alpha-prefix.
+If these students become eligible to enter the College at a later date, they will need to audition again.
 No further advising will be provided by the Glenn Korff School of Music until the student becomes a major or minor in the program.

-Students who have not been accepted as music majors by audition, but are otherwise eligible to enter the College, may study applied music at the minor level or the non-major applied level (as audition scores and studio space permit) during their first academic semester at UNL.
-Advising appropriate to students' intended major will be provided in the Glenn Korff School of Music during the first semester only.
+Students who have not been accepted as music majors by audition, but are otherwise eligible to enter the College, may register for 1-credit minor or non-major applied lessons during their first academic semester at UNL, as audition scores and studio space permit.
+Advising will be provided in the Glenn Korff School of Music during the first semester only.
 No further advising will be provided by the Glenn Korff School of Music until the student becomes a major or minor in the program.

 Change of Applied Music Studio Assignments